harryhan1989/urungi/README.md

     npm test test/file-name.js

 Some of the tests need a SQL database to connect to.
-Setup this database, then put all of the connection information in test/config.js
+Setup this database, then put all of the connection information in the sql_db field of your config file.
-If you do not want to setup the SQL test database, set 'disable' to true and the corresponding tests will be skipped.
+To disable tests which require a sql database, set this field to false To run the tests on multiple databases (to test for all clients for example), set the field to an array of database config objects.

 ## License